obsidianmd/obsidian-developer-docs/en/Plugins/Releasing/Plugin guidelines.md

 The sample plugin contains placeholder names for common classes, such as `MyPlugin`, `MyPluginSettings`, and `SampleSettingTab`.
 Rename these to reflect the name of your plugin.

+## Manifest

+### Only use `fundingUrl` to link to services for financial support

+Use [[Manifest#fundingUrl|fundingUrl]] if you accept financial support for your plugin, using services like Buy Me A Coffee or GitHub Sponsors.
+If you don't accept donations, remove `fundingUrl` from your manifest.

 ## Node.js and Electron API

 The Node.js and Electron APIs are only available in the desktop version of Obsidian.
 If your plugin uses any of these APIs, you need to set `isDesktopOnly` to `true` in the `manifest.json`.
 Otherwise, the plugin will fail to load on mobile devices.